marinbgd/angular-rant/README.md

 ## I hate Angular.

-I think Angular is the worst framework out there.
-It is so strange to me that there are so many people using it.
-There are people that truly love it?!
-Wtf?
-Really?
-This piece of shit?
+Angular is the shittiest fucking framework out there.
+It's an abomination that somehow manages to be both bloated and rigid at the same time.
+How the hell can anyone genuinely enjoy working with this piece of shit?
+There are actually people who love it?!
+What the fuck?

 ### A little of my background
-I have worked with Vue 2.x and 3.x, Svelte 3.x, React 15.x and 16.x, AngularJS, Angular 12.x and 13.x, jQuery, jQuery Mobile, built a custom framework with own router and components, and more, so I had an opportunity to compare it.
+I have worked with Vue 2.x and 3.x, Svelte 3.x, React 15.x and 16.x, AngularJS, Angular 12.x and 13.x, jQuery, jQuery Mobile, built a custom framework with my own router and components, and more.
+So I've had plenty of opportunities to compare them.

-When I work on Angular app it feels like somebody tied your right arm to you left leg.
-You always wrestle with the thing.
-On other projects developers talk mostly about some interesting technicalities, about the various designs of application parts and systems, but on angular projects, devs talk mostly about the stupid framework.
+When I work on an Angular app, it feels like someone tied my right arm to my left leg.
+It's like constantly wrestling with this lumbering behemoth.
+On other projects, developers talk about interesting technicalities and various designs of application parts and systems, but on Angular projects, all they do is talk about this stupid fucking framework.

 ## "Angular Framework is a very powerful tool for enterprise apps"
 Yeah, right.
-Too me, it's just a big pile of crap.
-Enterprise apps - my ass!
-It's just an excuse to have this unnecessary large and inflexible lump of code.
+To me, it's just a steaming pile of bullshit.
+"Enterprise apps" my ass!
+It's just an excuse to justify this bloated, inflexible hunk of code.
 Like, with jQuery nobody did an enterprise app.
 It's just not possible.
 What does enterprise app even mean?

 ## "Angular is a framework, it's not just a library like React"